If you avoid alcohol or limit your intake, non-alcoholic beer may seem like a promising option.

 Surprisingly, non-alcoholic beer often contains more alcohol than its label claims.

-One study of 45 non-alcoholic beverages revealed that nearly 30% of them harbored more alcohol than stated.
-This same study found that 6 beers labeled 0.0% ABV did contain alcohol — at levels up to 1.8% ABV (
+One study of 45 beverages claiming to contain no or low alcohol content revealed that nearly 30% of them harbored more alcohol than stated.
+This same study found that 6 beverages labeled 0.0% ABV did contain alcohol — at levels up to 1.8% ABV (

 In addition, researchers have shown that drinking non-alcoholic beer can sharply increase your blood alcohol level in certain rare instances, as well as lead some individuals to test positive for alcohol metabolites in their urine or breath (